The key to making yummy ghee is to just dive in and practice a lot – each time it gets easier!

 - Place a pound of organic unsalted butter in a saucepan and melt over medium-low heat.

-While the ghee is cooking, prepare a pint jar by pre-heating it with warm tap water (so it doesn’t break when the boiling ghee is poured in).
-Dry the jar completely.
-Place the jar in the sink and cover with a small sieve lined with cheesecloth.
-(If I don’t have any cheesecloth handy, I just use the sieve and it turns out ok.)- When the ghee is ready, remove from heat.
-Note that if you are using a pan that holds heat particularly well, such as some ceramic or cast iron pans, the ghee will continue cooking even off the burner, so you may need to work swiftly here.
+- When the ghee is ready, remove from heat.
+(If you are using a pan that holds heat well, such as a ceramic or cast iron pan, the ghee will continue cooking even off the burner, so you may need to work swiftly here.)

 - The final product should be a golden yellow color.
-If it’s been cooked a little longer, it will be a dark amber as liquid and will set to a duller, slightly brown color.
+If it’s been cooked a little longer, it will be a dark amber while liquid and will set to a duller, slightly brown color.
 I happen to love the nutty taste of well-done ghee, although my teacher Dr. Lad calls it “burned” in this state.
 Experiment to find your preference!